 You will now join the foundation chain and last row together to form a continuous piece.

 Fold the short sides of the piece together & line up the sts (the foundation row should be facing you).
-Very loosely sl st through the foundation chs & back loops of the last row of sc, repeat across until the piece is fully joined.
+Very loosely sl st through the remaining loops of the foundation ch & back loops of the last row of sc, repeat across until the piece is fully joined.

 Forming The Pumpkin